Please ensure Javascript is enabled for purposes of website accessibility

 Plastic soy sauce fish containers

-Small/single serve soy sauce containers are most commonly found in the shape of fish, but can also be pigs, small rectangular receptacles, and even miniature plastic bottles.
-It is intended that the ban will cover all shapes of single-use rigid plastic containers, with lids, under 30 mL that are used for soy sauce and provided with takeaway foods (such as sushi).
+Small, single serve soy sauce containers are most commonly found in the shape of fish, but can also be pigs, small rectangular receptacles, and other assorted shapes.
+It is intended that the ban will cover all shapes of single-use rigid plastic containers, with lids, under 30 ml that are used for soy sauce and provided with takeaway foods (such as sushi).

 What will be banned?

-• Plastic soy sauce containers with a lid, containing less than 30mL of soy sauce
+• Plastic soy sauce containers with a lid, cap or stopper, containing less than 30ml of soy sauce (including small fish-shaped containers and small rectangular containers)

 What won’t be banned?

-• Sachets of soy sauce and all other condiments of any size
+• Sachets of soy sauce and sachets of all other condiments of any size

-• Squeezy packs of soy sauce and all other condiments of any size
+• Squeezy packs of soy sauce and squeezy packs of all other condiments of any size

-• Pre-packaged off-premise containers of all other condiments
+• Containers of all other condiments pre-packaged off-premise

 Small cup-shaped plastic sauce containers (with or without lids) that are filled on-premise (that is, not pre-packaged offsite) will already have been banned from 1 September 2024 (see the guideline on food and beverage containers).